dcharilasAW/auth-service-poc/README.md

 - Add password encryption _-> get from auth-service_
 - Authorize system calls (e.g. scheduler)
 - Pass client id information (in some parts it is currently hardcoded)
+- Combine 2FA with SSO (aka login form to use authorization code instead of grant password)